-- This topic has 0 replies, 1 voice, and was last updated 1 month ago by Anonymous.
+- This topic has 1 reply, 2 voices, and was last updated 2 years, 7 months ago by cHris.

 I am looking for some feedback and advice, please.
 My daughter is 8 years old.
 After 8 years of very clever, calculated and gradual parental alienation, too many unrealistic demands, and constant stress caused by her narcissistic mother, I am considering walking away for good.
 Or at least until my daughter is old enough to decide for herself if she would like to see me again.

 I would continue to pay child maintenance, but I’d have to accept that I will not see my daughter for, potentially, many years.
 This is obviously a massive decision to make and one that has come about because of constant daily stress.
 I am married now and have a very young son.
 Due to the stress caused by my daughter’s mother, I am afraid my marriage will eventually collapse and the relationship with my son will also suffer.

 I have been to the courts to try to sort this out, but as you’re all well aware, they are not on my side despite the fact I have proven that her mother is mentally unstable.
 I have always been the best father I can be, but nothing is good enough.
 I am extremely worried about the quality of my daughter’s future, living with a mother with obvious mental illness issues, but after fighting for her in court and losing, I need to get away and start enjoying my life again after 8 very long years that have seen my health deteriorate irreparably.

 Has anyone else gone through this, or is anyone else considering doing the same thing?